 Public Information Coordinator, Project Coordinator

-School Climate Coordinator
+School Climate and Conference Coordinator

 Heather Coulehan joined the Alaska ICE Team in May 2015, moving to Juneau (and is so happy to be here!) from Anchorage where she had been engaged in social and emotional learning (SEL), positive youth development, and prevention work for over 20 years.
 Heather brings her experience with supporting educators, developing curriculum, and facilitating professional development for the Anchorage School District to collaboration with school districts across the state.
 Focused on engaging families in the school community and in planning for and implementing evidence-based SEL approaches, these collaborations increase academic achievement and other positive outcomes for students.
 Heather holds a Masters Degree in Education from the University of Alaska Anchorage and an Alaska K-12 School Counseling Certificate.

 “I wanted to take this time to introduce myself.
 My English name is Konrad Frank and in Tlingit, I go by Shák’ Sháani Éesh.
 I grew up in Angoon where my father’s people are from, while my mother’s side comes from Sitka.
 As a recent graduate from UAS in Alaska Native studies and my experience growing up in rural Alaska, I hope to be a great resource to the team.
 I look forward to learning from you all.
 Gunalchéesh axh’éit yísa áxh.ée.
 Thank you for listening.”